 Dr. Milligan received his BA from Ohio Wesleyan University, his PhD in biochemistry from the University of Illinois and was an American Cancer Society postdoctoral fellow at the University of California at San Francisco.

 Retired Global Chairman, PricewaterhouseCoopers

 Nicholas G. Moore joined Gilead’s Board of Directors in March 2004.
 Mr. Moore is the retired global Chairman of PricewaterhouseCoopers LLP, a professional services firm formed in July 1998 by the merger of Coopers & Lybrand and Price Waterhouse.
 Prior to the merger, Mr. Moore was elected Chairman and Chief Executive Officer of Coopers & Lybrand (U.S.) in 1994 and Coopers & Lybrand International in 1997.
-Mr. Moore is the lead independent director of NetApp and a director of Bechtel Group, Inc., Wells Fargo, N.A. and E2 Open.
+Mr. Moore is a director of Bechtel Group, Inc. and previously served as lead independent director at NetApp and director and Chairman of the audit committee at Wells Fargo.
 He has also served as Chairman of the Board of Trustees of St. Mary’s College of California.
 Mr. Moore is an inactive member of the American Institute of Certified Public Accountants, the California Bar Association, and the California and New York Society of Certified Public Accountants.

 |George P. Shultz, PhD|